-Content migration may not be the most exciting part of an intranet project, but it truly is important.
-Even in the world of rich social features content itself still may be “king”.
+Content migration may not be the most exciting part of an intranet project, but it’s essential to your intranet’s success.

-In order to help you tackle content migration with less worry and fear, we’ve provided in this article the intranet content migration worksheet we use with ThoughtFarmer clients.
+To help you tackle content migration, we've provided in this article the intranet content migration worksheet we use with ThoughtFarmer clients.
 This post explains how and when to use the content migration worksheet and provides a few advanced tips.

 4 phases of intranet content migration